BryceStevenWilley/BryceStevenWilley.github.io/_pages/1-about.md

 In the Summer of 2020, with the George Floyd protests and COVID-19 exposing deficiencies in our social systems, I reevaluated my career path, and decided to pivot.
 I worked as a [Bluebonnet Data Fellow](https://www.bluebonnetdata.org/) with [Anthia Owens Carter](https://ballotpedia.org/Anthia_Carter) for Georgia, House District 47.
 I then started a Fellowship with [Suffolk LIT Lab](https://suffolklitlab.org), working on the [Document Assembly Line Project](https://suffolklitlab.org/doc-assembly-line/) and [judicial e-filing](https://github.com/SuffolkLITLab/EfileProxyServer).
+I did a brief stint at the IRS in the Applications Development office, Customer Service Domain, helping stand up a new Common Services Team.

 I've been involved with [Code for Boston](https://www.codeforboston.org/) and [Code for America](https://www.codeforamerica.org/), specifically [GetYourRefund's](https://www.codeforamerica.org/programs/getyourrefund) volunteer experiment team.

-I used to advocate with [Dotbike](http://dotbike.org), the Dorchester Biking Club (I setup and designed their website), but activity has died down there recently.
+I try to be active in the [Boston Cyclist Union](https://bostoncyclistsunion.org/).
+I used to be an advocate with [Dotbike](http://dotbike.org), the Dorchester chapter of the BCU (I setup and designed their website).
 I used to be a volunteer photographer at [BARC](http://www.houstontx.gov/barc/).

 I run, read, bike, play video games, and take my pup, Jackie, for lots of long walks.